bonitasoft/actions/packages/pr-title-conventional-commits/README.md

 **Why developing a new action?**

-[conventional-commits-pr-action](https://github.com/jef/conventional-commits-pr-action) is great, but we want to have other defaults and more features.

 Having a dedicated action also helps us to change the implementation transparently for the repositories that consumes it, without having to change every repository configuration if a better action emerges.

+This action uses [conventional-commits-pr-action](https://github.com/jef/conventional-commits-pr-action) under the hood.
+It set other defaults and provide more features.

 ## Usage